cloudsforce/cloudsforce.com/markdown/alibaba.md

         We won't dive into much detail of its features here, but you can view official Continer Service [documentation here](https://www.alibabacloud.com/product/container-service)

+        Here is a screencast of Alibaba Cloud Auto Scaling console.
+You can have a quick look of the basic features:

+        <iframe width="560" height="315" src="https://www.youtube.com/embed/uSw2DzRqZXs" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

     ------
     - #### Elastic GPU Service